rfougy/riv.systems/cms/works/archive.pdf/managing-volunteer-team.md

 ### Heightened Attention to Individual Needs

 As mentioned earlier, people who volunteer are rare, and so <mark>it's essential to work as closely and meaningfully with them as possible</mark>.
-This includes having frequent one-on-one calls, direct collaborations on projects and goals, and having genuine rapport.
+This includes having frequent one-on-one calls, direct collaborations on projects and goals, and having real rapport.
 Of course, their individual bandwidths and priorities also need to be kept in mind.
 Instead of assuming that their availability will stay the same over a long period of time, it's crucial to check in with members regularly about their availability. <mark>Flexibility is also a key quality in terms of management</mark>, where preparations should be made to adjust timelines, redistribute work, and pivot plans when availabilites shift.

 ### Celebrate Individual and Team Accomplishments